PoisotLab/ms_ncbitaxonomy_softwarenote/manuscript.typ

 copy of the taxonomy database, so that queries can be made rapidly, and that subsequent queries will return the same results.
-The package offers functionalities to automatically prompt users to update the local copy of the taxononmy database if it becomes outdated.
+The package offers functionalities to automatically prompt users to update the local copy of the taxonomy database if it becomes outdated.
 This package was used to facilitate the development of the _CLOVER_ @Gibb2021DatPro database of host-virus associations, by reconciling the names of viruses and mammals from four different sources, where all of the issues described above were present.
 More